Ryan Coisson: Building Wealth and Managing Risk

 01:14:55.23 – Brian David Crane

-Got it?
+Got it.
 Okay, cool.
 Let’s wrap this up.
-What do you want? um out of this conversation people that are listening to this.
-Do you want them to go to Pb code?
+What do you want?
+Out of this conversation people that are listening to this.
+Do you want them to go to PB code?
 Do you want them to go?
-What do you want them to do, like you want them to wait a month?
+What do you want them to do?
+Like you want them to wait a month?

 01:15:09.73 – Ryan Coisson